 The personnel in Learning Support Services provide free academic assistance to help students become successful learners.
-The academic assistance provided includes tutoring, computer tutorials, word processors, CD ROM tutorials, and assistance for physically and learning disabled students.
+The academic assistance provided includes tutoring, computer tutorials, word processors, CD ROM tutorials, and assistance to students with physical and learning disabilities.
 The goal of Learning Support Services is to help students become independent learners so they can succeed in college and in their careers.